 Getting To and From El Chaltén

 El Chaltén is a pretty small town, and the most common way to reach it is from the nearest hub city of El Calafate.
 El Calafate has a small airport and bus terminal, so it can be reached by plane or bus.
 It is between 3 and 4 hours away from El Chaltén by road.
 You can take a public bus or drive with a rental car.
-Check the El Chaltén website for updated prices and schedules provided by varying companies, or check at the bus terminals when you arrive.
+Check the El Chaltén website for updated prices and bus schedules provided by varying companies, or check at the terminal when you arrive.